 <video> element is used to embed a video in output formed from HTML.
-It may be placed inside a
+Subsections below describe the different ways to indicate the source of the video.
+The video may be placed inside a

 <figure> or can be a panel of a